Program 287a: Glasgow; Roman Britain; Pompeii

 - Glastonbury has a deep connection from ancient times with the earliest introduction of Christianity to Britain, and is said to be the site of the oldest church in the world: http://en.wikipedia.org/wiki/Glastonbury

-- Rick has assembled a walking tour to Pompeii, and a map of the site, which are now included in a narrated version that you can download to your smartphone or mp3 player.
+- Rick has assembled an audio walking tour of Pompeii and a map of the site that you can listen to on your smartphone or mp3 player.

 - Ostia Antica is an archeological site, which served as the harbor for Rome in ancient times: http://en.wikipedia.org/wiki/Ostia_Antica